gygabor/g-weather/README.md

 Before you begin, ensure you have met the following requirements:

-- You have OpenWeather account and API Key: (Link)[https://openweathermap.org/api]
+- You have OpenWeather account and API Key: [Link](https://openweathermap.org/api)

 ## Installing

-To install gmdb-frontend, follow these steps:
+To install g weather, follow these steps:

 ```bash
 git clone https://github.com/gygabor/g-weather.git